od-blip/Coffee-Shop-Analysis/README.md

 |Lacee Tanti	|204.93
 |**Grand Total**	|**3625.15**

-2. Total Sales by Top 10 Customers
+3. Total Sales by Country

-Chart: Bar Chart
+- Chart: Pie Chart

-Reason: A bar chart was used here to highlight the top customers by their contribution to total sales.
-This visualization quickly identifies the highest revenue-generating customers.
+Reason: A pie chart helps to show the proportion of total sales that come from different countries.
+This is useful for understanding the geographical distribution of customers.

-- Total sales by each Country
+- Table

 |Country	     |Sum of Total Sale (USD)|
 |-------------|-----------------------|